BY SOFO ARCHON

 “If people are good only because they fear punishment, and hope for reward, then we are a sorry lot indeed.” ~Albert Einstein

-Editor’s note: For simplicity reasons, the term ‘religion’ is used here to refer only to the dominant, especially Western, dogmatic, fear-based organized religions — not the esoteric religious traditions that do have a positive impact on the world.
+Editor’s note: For simplicity reasons, the term “religion” is used here to refer only to the dominant, organized, dogmatic, fear-based religions of the West (namely, Judaism, Christianity and Islam) — not the Eastern religions or the word’s esoteric spiritual traditions that do have an immensely positive impact on the world.

 Religion is like slow poison, and just as poison is killing your body, in the same way religion is killing your soul.

-The negative effects of religion on society are tremendous (although often unrecognized), and in this article you’re going to read the main ways religion is destroying people’s lives.
+The negative effects of religion on society are tremendous (although often unrecognized), and in this article you’re going to read some of the main ways religion is destroying people’s lives.

 Religion is filling people with fear

-Religion is one of the main reasons why people are afraid of living.
+Religion is one of the basic reasons why people are afraid of living.

-To live means to be sensitive, to discover your potential and achieve to higher states of being.
+To live means to be sensitive, to discover your potential and to reach “higher” states of being.

 The problem, however, is that the starting point of religion is fear.

-Religion is based on the idea of sin: all people are born sinners, impure souls, and if they don’t purify themselves, they will soon be condemned to hell by God, where they will have to experience eternal suffering.
+Religion — at least, when it comes to Christianity and Judaism — is based on the idea of sin: All people are born sinners, impure souls, and if they don’t purify themselves, they will soon be condemned to hell by God, where they will have to experience eternal suffering.